JROY18/WeatherApp/README.md

 # WeatherApp
-A weather app using python
+A weather app using python.

 i am using a OpenWeatherApi to built it